aws-samples/sample-genai-on-eks-starter-kit/workshops/eks-genai-workshop/content/introduction/infra-setup/index.en.md

 - **Module 2: GenAI Platform Components** - Deep dive into observability with Langfuse for monitoring and debugging, and implement unified API management with LiteLLM

-- **Module 3: Building GenAI Applications** - Create production-ready applications using LangChain, implement RAG patterns, and build intelligent agents
+- **Module 3: Building GenAI Applications** - Create sophisticated applications using LangChain, implement RAG patterns, and build intelligent agents

 - **Module 4: Securing and Scaling Agents** - Implement enterprise security patterns, scale agentic systems, and optimize for production workloads